Chlorobis(ethylene)rhodium dimer

 Chlorobis(ethylene)rhodium dimer is an organorhodium compound with the formula Rh2Cl2(C2H4)4.
-It is a red-orange solid that is soluble in nonpolar organic solvents.
+Sometimes called Cramer's dimer (after Richard Cramer), it is a red-orange solid that is soluble in nonpolar organic solvents.
 The molecule consists of two bridging chloride ligands and four ethylene ligands.
 The ethylene ligands are labile and readily displaced even by other alkenes.
 A variety of homogeneous catalysts have been prepared from this complex.

 Preparation and reactions

 The complex is prepared by treating an aqueous methanolic solution of hydrated rhodium trichloride with ethylene at room temperature.
 Rh(III) is reduced with oxidation of ethylene to acetaldehyde: